Michaelyya/Dehallucinating-COT/atomic_task_dataset/Readme.md

 # How to use the dataset
 Use the following prompt to feed into LLMs.
-Insert question in corresponding fields.
+Insert question in corresponding fields (< question >).
 ```
 You are an expert in multi-step logical and transitive reasoning.
 You will be given one multiple-choice question that already includes its answer options after the word "Options:".